-The controller supports static and dynamic IP addresses.
+The module supports static and dynamic IP addresses.

-It is good practice to change the default IP address of the controller immediately after first poweron.
+It is good practice to change the default IP address of the controller immediately after the first power-on.
 This will avoid collisions if many devices are used on the same network.